apoorvam1/LeetCode/Design Questions/Data Structures/Trie/TrieNodeCreationWithMap.md

         return temp.isWord;
     }

-    /** Returns if there is any word in the trie that starts with the given prefix. */ public boolean startsWith(String prefix) {
+    /** Returns if there is any word in the trie that starts with the given prefix.
+    * Get the root
+    * iterate over each char in the word and every trie node together
+    * if the map doesn't have the char return false
+    * else return true
+    */
+    public boolean startsWith(String prefix) {
                 TrieNode temp = root;